tlcarvalho/carvalho_website/content/authors/admin/_index.md

 - Principal Investigators
 ---

-I am a Ph.D. student in Political Science at the Federal University of Minas Gerais (Universidade Federal de Minas Gerais - UFMG - Brazil), and a Visiting Graduate Student at the University of California - San Diego (Political Science Department), from October 2021 to May 2022.
+I hold a Ph.D. in Political Science (Universidade Federal de Minas Gerais - UFMG - Brazil), and was a Visiting Graduate Student at the University of California - San Diego (2021-2022).
 I am a member of the International institutions, Foreign Policy and Political Regime Research Network (Rede de Pesquisa em Instituições Internacionais, Política Externa e Regime Político - RIPPERP).
 I also got my Master's Degree in Political Science from UFMG, and my bachelor's degree in International Relations from the Pontifical Catholic University of Minas Gerais (PUC-Minas).

-During the 2022-2023 academic year, I am also part of the organizing team of the [Graduate Students in International Security, Etc. Workshop](https://wp.nyu.edu/gsise/) (GSISE).
+During the 2022-2023 academic year, I am part of the organizing team of the [Graduate Students in International Security, Etc. Workshop](https://wp.nyu.edu/gsise/) (GSISE).

-My research focuses on international security and defense in Latin America, building a new theoretical framework to understand International Security Policies implemented by Latin American countries from 1975 to 2010.
-I also conduct a secondary agenda related to the role of Latin American amidst the Global IR debates.
-I have research experience on the following topics: International Security; Foreign Policy; Defense Policy; Latin America; Methods; and Scientometrics.
+My research focuses on international security and defense in Latin America, building a new theoretical framework to understand International Security Policies implemented by Latin American countries.
+I also conduct a secondary agenda on the role of the Latin American IR scholarship amidst Global IR debates.
+I have research experience on the following topics: International Security; Foreign Policy; Defense Policy; Latin America; Methods; and Global IR.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/cv.html" "newtab" >}}resumé{{< /staticref >}}.